What is Marketing Automation and How Does It Help Marketers

-Backlinks are one of the SEO primary factors and an essential part when it comes to ranking.
-To keep your backlink profile clean you need to regularly monitor and analyze your backlinks that point to your website’s pages.
+Backlinks are one of SEO's primary factors and an essential part of the ranking.
+To keep your backlink profile clean, you need to regularly monitor and analyze your backlinks that point to your website’s pages.
 In other words, it’s important to know the backlinks sources, anchor texts, and where these backlinks are pointing to.

-Automating this task using professional tools can save your time and help you get detailed analysis about your backlink profile, including backlinks sources, anchor texts, backlink status (no-follow/do-follow), link’s destination, and much more.
+Automating this task using professional tools can save your time and help you get a detailed analysis of your backlink profile, including backlinks sources, anchor texts, backlink status (no-follow/do-follow), link’s destination, and much more.

 5. Competitor Monitoring

-There are a wide range of tools that can help you automate your SEO campaign(s).
+There is a wide range of tools that can help you automate your SEO campaign(s).
 One of my favorite tools is SEMrush.
-But if you are not an SEMrush lover, here are some alternatives:
+But if you are not a SEMrush lover, here are some alternatives: